 Use either the image upload option or the pasting the image address option on the Google Image search box, and voila!
 You can now look for any website that has used your image without your permission or doesn’t adhere to the Noble Blogger Outlines.

 Essentially, there are three ways content is cited online:

 - Through a block of text under the picture added as a link to the relevant source:

-- Through text hyperlinks: instead of showing the content on the article directly, the hyperlinks redirects the reader to the article:
+- Through text hyperlinks: instead of showing the content on the article directly, the URL redirects the reader to the article:

 - The image itself; hover your cursor over the image and you expect the browser to link you to the source:

 In an age where content gets shared every second, it’s hard to keep track of the source from where the content originated but by using this white hat SEO strategy, you will reserve the right to identify your content across websites and ensure backlinks to yours.

 Prioritising Websites With SEO Tools

 However, if you have a very popular site with heavy impressions, you will likely need to be smart and efficient with the websites you choose to go after.
 While every backlink counts, a website with a domain authority of over 80 is likely to be at the top of your list instead of the one below 50.